LeaVerou/lea.verou.me/blog/2024/engage-dont-show/index.md

 The thing is, the more expert you are on a topic, the harder these are to do when conveying knowledge to others.
 I get it.
 I’ve done it too.
 First, the purpose of concepts feels obvious to you, so it’s easy to forget to articulate it.
-You overestimate the studen’t interest into the minutiae of your field of expertise.
+You overestimate the student’s interest in the minutiae of your field of expertise.
 Worse yet, **so many** concepts feel *essential* that you are _convinced_ nothing is possible without learning them (or even if it is, it’s just _not The Right Way™_).
 Looking back on some of my earlier CSS lectures, I’ve definitely been guilty of this.